vrenda720/DSD_Project/README.md

 ### Modifications from [Lab 6 Alternate Code's pong_2 module](https://github.com/byett/dsd/blob/CPE487-Spring2024/Nexys-A7/Lab-6/Alternative/pong_2.vhd)

-* Changed entity name from 'pong' to 'space_invaders'
+* Changed entity name from 'pong' to 'space_invaders'.
-* Changed all instances of 'bat' to 'ship' and 'ball' to 'laser'
+* Changed all instances of 'bat' to 'ship' and 'ball' to 'laser'.
 * Initialized ship_x position to `CONV_STD_LOGIC_VECTOR(400,11)` in order to start the ship in the center of the screen.
-* Added/Modified btnu (start), btnd (quit), and btnc (shoot) input ports and mapped accordingly to ship_n_laser component
+* Added/Modified btnu (start), btnd (quit), and btnc (shoot) input ports and mapped accordingly to ship_n_laser component.
-* Added 'score' output port to ship_n_laser component and mapped to leddec 'data' port
+* Added 'score' output port to ship_n_laser component and mapped to leddec 'data' port.

 ### Processes added into [ship_n_laser](/ship_n_laser.vhd) architecture